PhuongHuynh9987/Shopaholic-Ecommerce/README.md

   - Clone this repository
   - Start Eclipse and create a new project environment
   - Copy all files to the environment
-  - In the MerchantServlet, adjust the file directory into your own images file directory for the uploaded photos to be written into
+  - In the MerchantServlet, modify the file directory into your own images file directory for the uploaded photos to be written into